globalise-huygens/necessary-reunions/README.md

 ### Gazetteer

-A gazetteer of place information for early modern Kerala, combining data from textual archives and thirty maps from the Leupe collection.
-The gazetteer includes historical and modern place names, coordinates, and links to external geographical datasets (Wikidata, GeoNames, GLOBALISE).
+A gazetteer of place information for early modern Kerala, derived from the geotagged annotations created in the Map Viewer and combining data from textual archives and thirty maps from the Leupe collection.
+The gazetteer includes historical and modern place names, coordinates, and links to external geographical datasets (Nominatim, GAVOC, GLOBALISE).

 Direct link: https://necessaryreunions.org/gazetteer